kaz-utashiro/optex-xform/README.md

 # DESCRIPTION

-**xform** is a filter module for **optex** command which transform STDIN into different form to make it convenient to process, and recover to the original form after the process.
+**xform** is a filter module for **optex** command which transform STDIN into different form to make it convenient to manipulate, and recover to the original form after the process.

-Transformed data have to be appear exactly same order as original data.
+Transformed data have to be appear in exactly same order as original data.

 # OPTION